sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/13 - Skyward/2 - DB Division.md

 "*...What?
 What on Earth did you just say?*"

 "Rip and tear, birdo."
-With that, you tapped '[BFG Division](https://youtu.be/QHRuTYtSbJQ) on the phone, which started to play its intro, and you slipped your phone back into your pocket, in favour of the Master Sword.
+With that, you tapped '[BFG Division](https://youtu.be/QHRuTYtSbJQ)' on the phone, which started to play its intro, and you slipped your phone back into your pocket, in favour of the Master Sword.
 "Until it is done."

-"*Oh, /wonderful/.*" The Champion's voice sighed in defeat. "*I'm being rescued by a / psychopath/.*"
+"*Oh, /wonderful/.*" The Champion's voice sighed in defeat. "*I'm being visited by a /psychopath/.*"

 You couldn't help but laugh at the comment.
 You checked your equipment one last time, and steeled yourself for what might lay ahead.
 "Right.
 The map terminal."